chrissix666/Jellyfin-Keyboard-LibraryNavigation/README.md

 play random tvshow		(play — random show, Play button at series level, no nested pick) play random collection		(play — random collection, Play button at collection level, no nested pick)
 ```
-Mismatched combinations are rejected rather than silently doing something else — `random tvshow random movie` and `random collection random season` simply do nothing, since a show has no movies inside it and a collection has no seasons.

 ### Chapter & percent with random
 ```